Modular construction firm Katerra files for bankruptcy

-US tech-enabled construction company Katerra has filed for bankruptcy protection, after struggling to cope with the “macroeconomic effects” of the pandemic and the “unexpected insolvency proceedings” of its former lender.
+US technology-enabled construction company Katerra has filed for bankruptcy protection after struggling to cope with the “macroeconomic effects” of the Covid-19 pandemic and the “unexpected insolvency proceedings” of its former lender.

-With offices across North America, operations in China, India and the Middle East and 8,000 employees globally, Katerra opted to “voluntarily filed for relief under Chapter 11 of the US Bankruptcy Code in the United States Bankruptcy Court for the Southern District of Texas”, in order to help protect itself...Sign in to continue reading.
+With offices across North America, operations in China, India and the Middle East and around 8,000 employees globally, Katerra, “voluntarily filed for relief under Chapter 11 of the US Bankruptcy Code in the United States Bankruptcy Court for the Southern District of Texas”, in order to help protect itself.